Where is Brighton College Abu Dhabi?

 Pupils have access to the main Dining Room which can seat 280 people and serves a range of hot and cold food at break.
 The 'bistro' dining room serves food to our youngest children with a child-friendly healthy menu.
 Older pupils also have access to two cafes serving salads, sandwiches and drinks.

-What is the organisational structure of the School?
+What is the organisational structure of the College?

-The School is led by the Head Master, and the Senior Leadership Team, who manage heads of departments, housemasters/ housemistresses and Year leaders, alongside an enthusiastic and talented team of teachers.
+The College is led by the Head Master, and the Senior Leadership Team, who manage heads of departments, housemasters/ housemistresses and Year leaders, alongside an enthusiastic and talented team of teachers.

 What makes Brighton College unique?